Medical questions & health advice by licensed doctors

-"Is ridge augmentation possible at my age?
+"Is ridge augmentation possible at my age?"

 77 years old.
 I am experiencing severe bone-loss to the lower jaw wherein denture is practically useless; Is there any hope for this condition?

 There have been attempts to augment the lower jaw using various techniques, the majority of which attempt to increase the bone height and strength by encouraging the growth of new bone, often with implants or transplantation.
 Obviously, these surgeries can be very involved, and it is important to understand what the long term prognosis would be.
 Your age (77), would not necessarily be a contraindication to the surgery for many dentists or oral maxillo-facial surgeons, but it would be important to meet with one that you trust and come to understand what the surgery will entail.
 Obtaining a second opinion can also be valuable when you are considering elective surgery.
 Please speak to your dentist or surgeon.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.